allenc125789/ESP32-BasicDistance/README.md

 + This program is based on the RSSI-based distance estimation method [^1].

 + Cycles between 5 modes of signal streangth [^2].
 Then sends a bool statement through the ESP-NOW protocol, and if recieved, will power an LED and a piezo buzzer.
-As the two devices get closer, the frequency will increase for `ledPin` to light up.
+As the two devices get closer, the frequency of output on the `ledPin`.

 ## Setup:
 ### Reciever...